State recommends cutting part of higher education center funding

 He added that it takes a while for a program to develop and referred to this as “a chicken and egg situation” because “if you don’t have funding, you are not going to develop a program.”

 Latigo said the MDLS makes cut recommendations across the board after looking at where funding has been spent.
-“So USM hasn’t responded approving the budget cuts,” he said.
+According to a document provided by Latigo, USM opposed the recommendation and urged the committees to reject the proposed reduction.